jplattel/obsidian-query-language/README.md

 ```
 ````

-Show the oldest 5 projects with their modified at date in table:
+Show the oldest 5 projects (sort -created) with their modified at date in table:

 ````markdown
 ```oql